-The drum set is also a major component of Western music, originating from Dixieland in the 1920s.
+The drum set, or drum kit, is a major component of Western popular music, originating from Dixieland in the 1920s.
 A drum set typically consists of a bass drum, snare drum, tom drums, cymbals, and a hi-hat.

 The bass drum encompasses a low-end tone that provides the “bottom” of the beat.
 When you hear music on a set of speakers, this is the drum you can feel in your chest that provides the pump and bass frequencies.

 In a very simple rock drum groove, the bass drum is played on beats one and three.

 The snare drum arguably is the most common drum in Western music.
 Featured in orchestras, wind ensembles, drum kits in varying genres, as well as marching bands, the snare drum is a medium sized drum that utilizes wire snares (either nylon or steel) fastened to the bottom head of the drum.

 When played, the wire snares give the drum a snappy sound that provides a tight, high-end tone that cuts through many instruments on stage.

 The snare drum is the backbone of a groove, provides a loud sound when struck, and is typically played on beats two and four in Western popular music.
 Snare drums generally either have a tight, cripsy sound or a deep tone.

 The floor tom is generally the second largest piece of the drum kit and is at least 14″ inches in diameter and depth (though there can always be exceptions to the rule).

 Being a member of the tom family, the floor tom is used for drum fills as well as grooves.
 Due to its size, the characteristics of this drum are deep in tone and large-sounding in nature.
 Many drummers today rely on this drum exclusively as their only tom.